openedx/edx-documentation/en_us/developers/source/accessibility.rst

   emulators.

-* Some people rely on speech to interact with web applications and need to be able to address interactive elements.
+* Some people rely on speech to interact with web applications and need to be able to address interactive elements by speaking their accessible names.

 * People who cannot hear or hear well require visible text captions, or an equivalent visual cue, for any audible content.